 Handover inspections on Brisbane properties are an essential part of that final step between building a home and moving in.
 It’s easy to assume that you’ll be getting a high-quality home because it’s brand new, but with housing prices in Brisbane predicted to surge over the next few years, it’s wise to make sure you’re getting what you pay for.

-Towards the practical completion of the construction of your new home, you’ll be required to check the property over for defects.
-It’s quite common for people to note openly visible issues, however, there can be hidden problems that are far worse than what you see on the surface, problems obvious only to specialists in residential handover inspections in Brisbane.
+Towards the practical completion of the construction of your new home, you’ll be required to check the property over for defects with a handover inspection, otherwise known as a practical completion inspection.
+It’s quite common for people to note openly visible issues, however, there can be hidden problems that are far worse than what you see on the surface, problems obvious only to specialists in residential building handover inspections Brisbane.

 The unfortunate truth